Is God calling you to step out in a new direction in faith and ministry?

 If you are interested in enrolling for the PoD, please contact me for a no-obligations meeting and discussion.
 I would love to hear your story and discuss your options.

-The next Period of Discernment Retreat is scheduled for the third weekend in September.
+The next Period of Discernment Retreat is scheduled for the last weekend in August.

 You will be lead on a journey of reflecting what has already happened in your life, what is currently happening, and where God might be leading you.
 This will be followed by significant times of quiet reflection and listening to what God might be saying to you.